lukacslacko/puzzle/README.md

 Hinge connectors can be of any symmetrical shape, they don't need to be linear or circular, nor do the jigsaw connection need to be circular, as long as they are symmetrical.
 For simplicity though and nice looks, I prefer these shapes.

+One advantage of jigsaw dissections is that often hinged dissections could go "all the way around", but for physical realization one hinge needs to be removed, which, then, after completely hinging the dissections around, meets up again.
+With jigsaw dissections, such hinged dissections could be fully "jigsawed", which makes the resulting product stable, rather than wanting to become unhinged and swing between the two end states, as it happens with hinged dissections.

 Twist hinges, which are standalone 180 degree rotations along an axis perpendicular to the common edge of the two pieces, directly correspond to a jigsaw connection:

 ![Flip connector](flip_connector.svg)